Thomasbrockmansvives/VELOG/README.md

 &nbsp;&nbsp;&nbsp;the application uses a '.env' file to store configuration settings.

    1. Create a .env file in the root directory of the project
-   2. Add the configuration as shown in example_env (modify if you placed the database elsewhere)
+   2. Add the configuration: DATABASE_PATH=velog.db (modify if you placed the database elsewhere)

-&nbsp;&nbsp;&nbsp;The database can be tested with the db_testing.py script. <br>
-&nbsp;&nbsp;&nbsp;This script tests the connections, checks the existence of the required tables and counts the records in the database. <br>

 ### DB STRUCTURE